 Within this blog I also recommend some products and books (affiliate links).
 If you purchase anything I may receive a small commission for which I am very grateful.

 I have also a Podcast about the Low FODMAP Diet & IBS

 I am an avid podcasts consumer.
 I listen to podcasts shows many hours per weeek.
 I listen to them in my car, when driving to work, while I am cleaning the house, during my fitness exercises, I have them even playing in the background, while I am working on my blog.
 Podcasts are easy to consume and that is why I thought that would be the perfect media to further spread the word about the Low FODMAP Diet.

 During the podcast I interview low FODMAP experts, such as doctors, specialised dietitians, nutritionists, fitness experts, low FODMAP diet and IBS bloggers, recipes creators, etc., they explain the details of the diet and of course talk about IBS and all those nasty symptoms.

 I also interview IBS sufferers like me and you, who have found relief to their IBS symptoms by following a low FODMAP diet.
 Any other digestive issues sufferer, who have managed to feel better, by following a low FODMAP diet, are also welcome to participate as guest to this podcast.

 Feel free to contact me, if you think your story is relevant and can help other IBS sufferers.
 Thank you.

-Please note that I’m not a doctor, a nutritionist, a registered dietitian or other health professional.
-In this blog post and on the rest of this site, I am sharing my experience with IBS, with the low FODMAP diet, food and life.
+Please note that I’m not a health professional.
+In this blog post and on the rest of this site, I am sharing my experience with IBS, with the low FODMAP diet, with food, health and life in general.
 This is purely my experience and it is not my intention to give you advice.
-When it comes to your health and fitness, consult your GP or other health practitioner and do your research.
+When it comes to your health, diet, fitness etc., always seek the advice of your doctor or other qualified health provider.